dnolan1993/rock-paper-scissors-game/README.md

   I selected "dnolan1993/rock-paper-scissors-game" from my repositories.
  </li>
  <li>
-  I selected "Settings", to the right hand side of the nav bar.I selected "Settings", to the right hand side of the nav bar.
+  I selected "Settings", on the right-hand side of the nav bar.
+I selected "Settings", on the right-hand side of the nav bar.
  </li>
  <li>
   I selected "Pages", lower left on the screen.